A. Michael Noll

 1963 M.E.E. from New York University, New York, USA.

 1967 “Computer Sight and Sound.”
-Summit Art Center, Summit, New Jersey, U.S.A.
+Summit Art Center, Summit, NJ, U.S.A.

 1968 Composed the main-title animation sequence “Incredible Machine” for award-winning movie by Owen Murphy Productions for the American Telephone & Telegraph Company.